• Jump To … +

 <p class="block-text">In this experiment, you will see numbers displayed on the screen.

 Tell the subject which keys to press.
-We need to set these values dynamically; I use {{}}
+We need to set these values dynamically; I use {{}} to indicate template locations in HTML that will be modified by JavaScript.

 Press <span id="even-key">{{}}</span> if the number is even and